Havasupai Elementary School: Facility

 In 2011, to alleviate overpopulation, the BIE arranged to have a modular classroom airlifted into sections to Havasupai Elementary, where it would be assembled.

 Governance

 While the Havasupai tribe maintains a board for education matters, Woods stated in 2017 that the board lacks "real influence".

+In the 1950s the school did not use corporal punishment because the tribe was against the practice.

+As of 2017, the school had an early noon dismissal on Fridays in order to make it easier for teachers to return to non-Supai residences.

+In 2017, a landmark lawsuit was filed against the federal government over its management of the school.

 Academic performance

 The students were in the third percentile for mathematics and the first percentile for reading during the 2012–2013 school year.

 Student discipline

-In 2017 Alia Wong of The Atlantic wrote "Students are repeatedly suspended or referred to law enforcement".
+In 2017, Alia Wong of The Atlantic wrote "Students are repeatedly suspended or referred to law enforcement".

+At Havasupai Elementary School, circa 2017, there had been allegations of teachers resorting to punitive measures for minor misbehavior due to a lack of resources and limited understanding of the local culture.
+The school had, by that year, faced criticism for its handling of student discipline, with some parents and community members expressing concern over the outsized consequences for minor infractions.

+A lawsuit filed in 2017 highlighted issues with the school’s disciplinary practices, including allegations of the janitor serving as a substitute teacher.
+The lawsuit also claimed that teachers often did not finish the academic year, which could potentially disrupt the school’s disciplinary structure.

+Despite these challenges, the school remains the only option for elementary education on the Havasupai Indian Reservation, and students who feel unprepared often end up leaving high school early.

+School culture

+In 2017 there were no student or extracurricular clubs at Havasupai Elementary.

+As of 2017 there was no school library at Havasupai Elementary School.
+The school was intended to also teach the Havasupai language and the culture of the Havasupai tribe, but it did not, according to a lawsuit.

 Feeder patterns

 As of 1988 students move on to boarding schools, with Sherman Indian High School in Riverside, California being the most common choice.
+Supai itself lacks a high school.